ScenicNH Photography - White Mountains New Hampshire

 add to lightbox add to cart

-• In 2011, high waters from Tropical Storm Irene damaged the Thoreau Falls Trail bridge in the Pemigewasset Wilderness of New Hampshire.
-This is how the ramp to the bridge looked just days after Tropical Storm Irene.
-Update: the bridge seen in this photograph is no longer standing, and hikers now have to ford this water crossing.
+• Thoreau Falls Trail bridge days after Tropical Storm Irene in 2011.
+This bridge crosses the East Branch of the Pemigewasset River at North Fork Junction in the Pemigewasset Wilderness, New Hampshire.
+This scene shows some of the damage done to the bridge during Tropical Storm Irene.
+Update: the bridge seen in this photograph was removed in 2018/2019, and hikers now have to ford this water crossing.

 SC1113201.jpg